 For each outstanding note accepted for exchange, the holder will receive a note registered under the Securities Act having a principal amount equal to, and in the denomination of, that of the surrendered outstanding note.

 Accordingly, registered holders of notes issued in the exchange offer on the relevant record date for the first interest payment date following the consummation of the exchange offer will receive interest accruing from the most recent date to which interest has been paid or, if no interest has been paid on the outstanding notes, from June 30, 1999.
-Outstanding notes that we accept for exchange offer.
+Outstanding notes that we accept for exchange will cease to accrue interest from and after the date of consummation of the exchange offer.
 Under the exchange and registration rights agreement, we may be required to make additional payments in the form of liquidated damages to the holders of the outstanding notes under circumstances relating to the timing of the exchange offer.